nkroberts01/startup/README.md

 # startup
-CS 260
+# CS 260
-Web programming startup project repository
+# Web programming startup project repository

-Step 8
+# I was able to learn the basics of Git including when to commit, pull, and push

+# Whenever there are conflicting merges between the current github version and what...
+# you have in your development environment you can choose which one you want to commit